wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-23-getting-started-to-set-up-github-pages-for-portfolio.md

     - Click **Save**.
     ![save]({{ page.asset_path }}save.png)

-Congratulations!
-You've now created a repository for your GitHub Pages site.
+Congratulations! :tada: You've now created a repository for your GitHub Pages site.
 GitHub will provide you with a URL where your site will be published (:bulb: usually https://username.github.io).

 In the next section, we'll cover how to add content to the site and make your first commit.

+---

 ## Add Content and Make Your First Commit

----
 Now that you have created your repository, it's time to add some content to your site and make your first commit.
 We'll start with a simple `index.html` file.

 1. Go to your repository page on GitHub.